 I want to help women around the world who are easily swayed by guys (or gals) with all show and no substance.
 A car is a perfect smokescreen.
 No matter how many times a woman says she doesn’t care about a nice car, she almost always does.
 Guys know this, so they take advantage.

-I remember picking up a woman in my 2000 Land Rover Discovery II when he was still only five years old.
+I remember picking up a woman in my 2000 Land Rover Discovery II when it was five years old.
 Even though I bought him for only $8,000, a lot of people viewed Moose as a luxury vehicle costing close to $50,000.

 After a couple glasses of wine, my date revealed to me that her neighbor friend texted her during our date saying, “How come guys in Land Rovers always gets the girl?”
 Apparently she was peeking out the window when I came to pick my friend up.
 Suffice it to say, I just landed on GO.